Christopher Morel Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to rank 13th in baseball in home runs given up (67 total, 1.1 per game).
+- The Giants rank 14th in baseball in home runs allowed (69 total, 1.1 per game).

-- Brebbia (2-0 with a 3.65 ERA and 33 strikeouts in 24 2/3 innings pitched) gets the start for the Giants, his sixth of the season.
+- The Giants are sending Brebbia (2-0) to make his seventh start of the season.
+He is 2-0 with a 3.37 ERA and 34 strikeouts through 26 2/3 innings pitched.

-- In his last time out on Wednesday against the Colorado Rockies, the right-hander went one scoreless inning while surrendering two hits.
+- His last appearance was on Saturday against the Chicago Cubs, when the righty tossed two scoreless innings without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.